 The Environmental Impact of Agent Orange

 It was this tropical-agricultural landscape, which provided cover and subsistence for counterinsurgency forces in key areas, that became a primary target of the U.S. and its allied forces.
-Tactical herbicides that could denude the forest and destroy agricultural lands were developed; and for ten years, between 1961 and 1971, the U.S. Air Force flew nearly 20,000 spray missions, deploying about 20 million gallons of these herbicides over southern Viet Nam, along the Ho Chi Minh Trail in Laos and parts of Cambodia.
+The U.S. developed tactical herbicides that would denude the forest and destroy agricultural lands; and for ten years, between 1961 and 1971, the U.S. Air Force flew nearly 20,000 spray missions, deploying about 20 million gallons of these herbicides over southern Vietnam and the verdant landscape, along the Ho Chi Minh Trail in Laos, and parts of Cambodia.
 Much of the herbicides used in the spray missions, contaminated with Dioxin, were up to 50 times the concentration recommended for killing plants.

-More than five million acres of forests and agricultural lands were sprayed at least once, approximately 10 percent of the total land area of southern Viet Nam, and about 20 percent of the enemy-occupied forest cover.
+More than five million acres of forests and agricultural lands were sprayed at least once, approximately 10 percent of the total land area of southern Vietnam, and about 20 percent of the enemy-occupied forest cover.
 About 15 percent of the spray runs that mainly used Agent Blue targeted agricultural lands that accidentally damaged both enemy and civilian food sources.
 This oversight in the anticrop program triggered widespread famine, leaving thousands of people malnourished or severely food insecure.
 Over 600,000 gallons of Agent Orange and other herbicides were sprayed along the Ho Chi MInh Trail in Southern Laos.
 Cropland was also targeted with Agent Blue in central Laos.

 “The loss of a significant proportion of southern Vietnam‘s forest cover triggered a number of related effects.
 For example, loss of timber led to reduced sustainability of ecosystems, decreases in the biodiversity of plants and animals, poorer soil quality, increased water contamination, heavier flooding and erosion, increased leaching of nutrients and reductions in their availability, invasions of less desirable plant species (primarily woody and herbaceous grasses), and possible alterations of both macro- and micro-climates.”